Version: Deadline 8.0

 If you decide not to use a VPN, you’ll probably need to use Deadline Path Mapping so that your nodes will be able to find the assets properly.

 A License to Render

 Licensing is a sometimes overlooked aspect of the Cloud.
 How do you license Deadline and all the software that you use?
 Here are a few ways of tackling this issue.

 Much like assets, you can setup a Virtual Private Network between your on premise network and your Cloud network.
 With a VPN, your instances will be able to connect to your current license server exactly like your on premise machines do.

 You can put a license server in the Cloud and have your instances get their licenses from there, however, I don’t recommend that as instances can be terminated (due to outages, etc.).
 Restarting your license server will become a problem as most licenses use the MAC Address of the machine they’re running on for authentication.
 Your restarted license server won’t have the same MAC Address as your old one, thus breaking your licensing.

 Another option is to use Deadline Usage Based Licensing.
 You only pay for the render time you use, you can start as many nodes as you want (you don’t need a floating license for each node), and you don’t need a license server.
 You can use Usage Based Licensing to license Deadline itself along with a number of 3rd party rendering software.
-Check out the Thinkbox Store for pricing and availability.
+Check out the Thinkbox Marketplace for pricing and availability.